Timemaster (role-playing game)

-Timemaster is a role-playing game centered on traveling through time and alternate dimensions, written by Mark D. Acres, Andria Hayday and Carl Smith (game designer) and published by Pacesetter Ltd in 1984.
-Players take on the role of Time Corps agents to fix deviations in the timeline of the game.
+Timemaster is a role-playing game centered on traveling through time and alternate dimensions, published by Pacesetter Ltd in 1984.
+Players take on the role of Time Corps agents who fix deviations in the timeline of the game.
 The primary antagonists are the Demoreans, a fictional race of shape-shifting aliens from another dimension who are determined to mold time to suit their needs.